NHSDigital/dtos-devops-templates/infrastructure/modules/storage/tfdocs.md

 ### <a name="input_name"></a> [name](#input\_name)

-Description: The name of the Storage Account
+Description: The name of the Storage Account.

 Type: `string`